 Note: There are several ways to take this measurement.
 The simplest one is to wear a t-shirt or a tank top, start measuring from the shoulder seam closest to your neck down to your bust apex.

-This doesn’t require any calculations or considerations of the back neck measurement and you can measure the equivalent distance directly on your front pattern piece and mark with a pencil.
+This doesn’t require any calculations or considerations of the back neck measurement, and you can measure the equivalent distance directly on your front pattern piece and mark it with a pencil.

 Optional.
 Measure from side seam to side seam across your bust.
-This is to know the distribution of your measures between front and back e.g. if you have a broad or narrow back compared to the pattern.
+This is to know the distribution of your measures between the front and back, for instance, if you have a broad or narrow back compared to the pattern.

-If the pattern match your cup size and bust measurement, pick a size and start sewing.
+If the pattern matches your cup size and bust measurement, pick a size and start sewing.

-Or, if the pattern measurements and cup size differ from yours, make a note.
+Or, if the pattern measurements and cup size differ from yours:

 Now you have your basis for deciding whether you need to make a bust adjustment.